 You can receive additional VA disability compensation for each of these conditions if you show they are related to your service-connected PTSD.
 The first step is recognizing the symptoms of these conditions.

-Sleep apnea is typically diagnosed via sleep study, where professional determine whether your breathing during sleep is stopping momentarily.
+Sleep apnea is typically diagnosed via a sleep study, where professionals determine whether your breathing during sleep is stopping momentarily.
 Obstructive sleep apnea occurs when the upper airway becomes blocked during sleep, reducing or stopping airflow.
 Symptoms of sleep apnea include:

 If you experience some or all of these symptoms, it may be worthwhile to do a sleep study.

-Breathing devices such as CPAP machines and lifestyle changes are common changes.
+Breathing devices such as CPAP machines and lifestyle changes are common remedies.
 Undiagnosed or untreated sleep apnea can lead to serious complications, such as: